-To attain this objective, the WG:
+To attain this objective, the WG

-- Analyzed depositor protection schemes and resolution regimes to determine how they carry out their public policy objectives and mandates, and how they cooperate and coordinate actions with supervisors before, during, and after a resolution; - Explored bank supervision practices to identify current approaches for identifying and dealing with weak and problem institutions; - Studied the inter-institutional arrangements for early and timely intervention, and the resolution process for nonviable banks and financial group holding companies, as well as their affiliated entities; - 4.
-Determined challenges in adopting a Special Resolution Regime (SRR); and - Produced recommendations to foster coordination among supervisors, DIs, and RAs in times of stability and times of crisis.
+- 1. Analyzed depositor protection schemes and resolution regimes to determine how they carry out their public policy objectives and mandates, and how they cooperate and coordinate actions with supervisors before, during, and after a resolution; - 2.
+Explored bank supervision practices to identify current approaches for identifying and dealing with weak and problem institutions; - Studied the inter-institutional arrangements for early and timely intervention, and the resolution process for nonviable banks and financial group holding companies, as well as their affiliated entities; - 4.
+Determined challenges in adopting a Special Resolution Regime (SRR); and

+5. Produced recommendations to foster coordination among supervisors, DIs, and RAs in times of stability and times of crisis.

 In this report, supervision regimes are analyzed in terms of their use of techniques and tools for identifying and dealing with weak banks, and entry into resolution.
 Deposit insurance is analyzed in terms of its role before, during, and after a resolution process.
-Resolution regimes are analyzed based on whether jurisdictions have a designated RA and an SRR to deal with nonviable financial institutions.
+Resolution regimes are analyzed based on whether jurisdictions have a designated resolution authority (RA) and an SRR to deal with nonviable financial institutions.

 The WG circulated two surveys to ASBA member jurisdictions in Latin America, the United States, and the Caribbean.
-Twentyone jurisdictions responded to Survey 1 $(S1)^3$ on deposit insurance, and 21 responded to Survey 2 $(S2)^4$ on resolution frameworks.
+Twenty-one jurisdictions responded to Survey 1 (S1) on deposit insurance, and 21 responded to Survey 2 (S2) on resolution frameworks.
 The survey responses, along with testimony from WG members on their jurisdiction's efforts to adopt best practices for safety net functions, informed the WG's analysis.
 Throughout this report, jurisdictions that responded to the surveys are referred to as responding jurisdictions, and jurisdictions that participated in WG meetings, wrote letters, and responded to surveys are referred to as participating jurisdictions.
 Discussions among WG members during two meetings held in Lima, Peru, in April 2015 and June 2016 also informed the analysis.
+Contributions from different ASBA member jurisdictions illustrating their experiences are contained in Annex A.

 The report has six sections.
 Section one is an introduction.
 Section two presents the findings from the surveys on selected features of supervision, deposit insurance, and resolution regimes.
 The second section also discusses challenges for each financial safety net function and demonstrates how weaknesses in coordination undermine each function's performance.
 The third section establishes links among the three sets of international standards for adequate collaboration and draws on the challenges from section two to identify goals for enhanced coordination that can be achieved by adopting best practices.
 Recommendations to solve coordination issues are proposed in this and the next two sections.
-Section four explains how the FSN participants can collaborate throughout the life span of FIs, before, during, and after resolution.
+Section four explains how the FSN participants can collaborate throughout the life span of financial institutions (FIs), before, during, and after resolution.
 Section five proposes general guidelines in establishing formal coordination and information-sharing mechanisms.
 The report concludes with the sixth section, which suggests that changing the collective mindset is necessary to create more effective and integrated FSNs.
+Annex A contains experiences shared by participating jurisdictions in the adoption or application of best practices, and the results of the surveys are found in Annexes B and C.